-Clay Ketter’s (b 1961 in Brunswick, Maine) work is characterized by an uncompromising clarity, be it painting, sculpture or photographic work.
+Clay Ketter’s (born 1961 in Brunswick, Maine) work is characterized by an uncompromising clarity, be it painting, sculpture or photographic work.
 Although following an evolutionary path which appears to be completely logical, Ketter manages to take the viewer by surprise by a skillful combination of content and execution.
 His artistic career originates in Sweden, which has been his home since the late 1980’s, while his work has been exhibited in numerous museums, art institutions and galleries around the world.
-Early on in his career, Ketter experimented with materials not normally associated with fine art: his Wall Paintings and Trace Paintings challenge the viewer as to the distinction between craftsmanship and art, often succeeding in the refutation of this distinction.
+Early on in his career, Ketter experimented with materials not normally associated with fine art: his Wall Paintings (there is one in the SSE permanent collection, in the north corridor on the ground floor!) and Trace Paintings challenge the viewer as to the distinction between craftsmanship and art, often succeeding in the refutation of this distinction.

 Through the years, Ketter’s art has evolved around more existential issues.
 Mankind’s futile struggle for protection against natural forces as well as other inevitabilities can be seen as the thematic backdrop for the photographic series Gulf Coast Slabs as well as his claustrophobic assemblages of doll’s houses.
 In these traces of human life and deconstruction, Ketter’s art pinpoints the fragility of our existence.
 Clay Ketter is represented in public and private collections in the US, the Nordic countries, France, Great Britain, Italy, Germany, Austria and Mexico.